Oxford-MRC DTP iCASE 2024 Projects

 Proven and potential academic achievements

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in a relevant discipline such as biology, biochemistry, or medicine.
+Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in a relevant discipline such as biology, biochemistry, or medicine (other disciplines might also be relevant for projects hosted by MPLS departments).
 However, entrance is very competitive and most successful applicants have a first-class degree or the equivalent.

 A previous master's degree is not required.